-In today’s blog, Angstrom Technologies discusses how fluorescence comprises the interrelated processes of absorption, excitation, and emission as well as how these processes work and their application.
+In today’s blog, our team discusses how fluorescence comprises the interrelated processes of absorption, excitation, and emission as well as how these processes work and their application.

 Fluorescence occurs at the molecular level when the molecules and atoms in a photoluminescent material absorb light at a particular wavelength and then emit light of a longer wavelength.
 Molecules that are capable of fluorescence are known as fluorophores.